-The winter garden in a subtropical climate is usually more productive than the summer garden.
+The winter garden in our subtropical climate is usually more productive than the summer garden.
 Summer comes with excess: rain, heat, humidity, and pests.
 Winters are generally warm, sometimes even at night, but most important, they are reliable.
 There is a transition period, too, there are summer plantings that linger on, still producing into the cooler months: tomatoes, chillies, capsicum, eggplants.

 To my eye, the winter garden is more beautiful than the summer garden.
 Plants last longer and the garden beds have a more ‘architectural’ quality.
 The brassicas, the fennel, the spring onions, the leeks and various varieties of lettuce contribute to a garden that is full of diversity, but also has a sense of completeness, as if everything belongs together.
 In the winter garden brassicas are king.
 This year we planted five varieties: cavolo nero, sugarloaf cabbages, calabrese broccoli, romanesco and pink Sicilian cauliflowers.

 The romanesco is either a broccoli, a cauliflower, or its own thing.
 I have eaten it in Italy but we had never grown it before.
 It surprised us by refusing to develop heads until it was as tall as a person.
 Researching this behaviour, I discovered the story of a woman in California who had grown a romanesco as big as her car.
 I don’t think this happens in Italy, because there, romanesco are common in the markets.
 (And anyway, cars are much smaller in Italy.)

 It is a function of a garden, including a food garden, to be beautiful, and we develop our food garden with the same care and eye for detail that a chef might devote to plating.
 In fact, I regard it as a kind of plating: the presentation of food, not for the dining table, but for the kitchen, the presentation of food for the joyous act of harvesting.